Table of Contents

 - Arterial blood gases (ABGs) are drawn to measure the oxygen content of your blood; the lower the amount of oxygen in the blood, the more serious the pneumonia

-- Antibiotics or antifungals (depending on the type of germ)
+- Antibiotics or antifungals or antivirals, if available (depending on the type of germ)

 - Oxygen (if oxygen levels are low)